awalford16/AnonyQs/README.md

 ---|---
 #my-channel | What day is it today?

-Anything prior to the channel name will be ignored.
+NOTE: Anything prior to the channel name will be ignored.